• Skip to primary navigation

 TUMERIC DRESSING INGREDIENTS IN A GLASS JAR WITH FRESH TURMERIC & GARLIC ON THE SIDE

-This colourful dressing has a wonderful peppery bite to it thanks to the fresh turmeric and ginger, the apple cider vinegar will allow you to keep it in your fridge for longer than a citrus based dressing.
+This colourful dressing has a wonderful peppery bite to it thanks to the fresh turmeric and ginger, while the apple cider vinegar will allow you to keep it in your fridge for longer than a citrus-based dressing.

 Healing Powers of Turmeric

-It is the curucumin in turmeric that contains the powerful anti-inflammatory and antioxidant properties that it is famous for.
+It is the curcumin in turmeric that contains the powerful anti-inflammatory and antioxidant properties that it is famous for.

-Curcumin has many scientifically-proven health benefits, such as the potential to prevent heart disease, Alzheimer's and cancer.
+Curcumin has many scientifically proven health benefits as stated by Healthline, such as the potential to prevent heart disease, Alzheimer's and cancer.
 It may also help improve symptoms of depression and arthritis.

 How to Make This Dressing

-1. Add all the dressing ingredients in a glass jar, season with some sea salt and cracked black pepper then shake until emulsified.
-For a smother consistency blitz in your high-speed or bullet blender.
+1. Add all the dressing ingredients to a glass jar, season with some sea salt and cracked black pepper then shake until emulsified.
+For a smoother consistency blitz in your high-speed or bullet blender.

 2. Taste and adjust seasonings according to your personal preferences.